 Every exercise program should include some aerobic activities.
 The health benefits are many, and it is fairly easy to fit into your daily routine.
 If you are interested in increasing your aerobic activity, this information will get you started.

-In aerobic exercise, you continually move large muscle groups, such as legs, arms, and buttocks.
-This action causes you to breathe more deeply and your heart to work harder to pump blood, thereby strengthening your heart and lungs.
+In aerobic exercise, you continually move large muscle groups.
+This action causes you to breathe more deeply and your heart to work harder to pump blood.
+This strengthens your heart and lungs.

 There is strong evidence that the health benefits associated with regular exercise include: